alecko-dev/password-strength-checker/README.md

 Next steps for this project:

-- Add a common password wordlist
 - Detect repeated characters like `aaaaaa`
 - Detect simple patterns like `123456` or `qwerty`
 - Improve the strength rating system
 - Add tests
-- Refactor the code into functions
 - Add clearer user feedback

 ## Project Goal